pgroenbaek/ustracks-stf-profiles/README.md

 ## Installation
-This repository only contains the STF track profiles.
+This repository only contains the track profiles.
 The textures for USTracks can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

 If you ever need these profiles for super-elevation the textures required most likely are in your route already.

-Use of multiple profiles is **only supported from testing version _T1.5.1-1390_ onwards.**
+**NOTE:** Use of multiple profiles is only supported from testing version _T1.5.1-1390_ onwards.

 ### Open Rails _T1.5.1-1390_ onwards (testing version):